 Bayside provides a safe refuge for women and children.
 A space for them to emotionally and psychologically ‘catch their breath’, and plan a way forward.
 We connect women to support services who will walk alongside them on their journey of recovery, rebuilding, and healing.

 Once complete, Blue Wren House will provide safe, supported accommodation (for up to 3 months) for 5 Women and children.
-Ensuring a fully functional ready to move in Shelter is a complex task and we have a passionate and experienced Board who are more than up for the challenge.
+Ensuring a fully functional ready to move in Shelter is a complex task.
+We have a passionate Board who are more than up for the challenge.

 Great Lakes Womens Shelter is an homeless shelter for women and children experiencing homelessness and or domestic or family violence.
 Providing supported accommodation to 5 families for up to 3 months, in Forster and Tuncurry.